What are Gemstones?

 10k gold is 41.7% pure, 14k gold is 58.5% pure, and 18k gold is 75% pure.

 What’s the difference between yellow gold and white gold?

-White gold is just as pure as yellow gold, but it looks more like platinum because it’s mixed in with other white metals like palladium, manganese, or nickel. typically as a final touch, white gold jewelry is plated in a very thin layer of precious rhodium to give it a gorgeously white color.
+White gold is just as pure as yellow gold, but it looks more like platinum because it’s mixed in with other white metals like palladium, manganese, or nickel.
+Typically as a final touch, white gold jewelry is plated in a very thin layer of precious rhodium to give it a gorgeous white color.
 White gold is more durable than yellow gold.

 What’s the difference between white gold and sterling silver?